New York, United States

 The questions everyone asks

-Is New York actually safe for LGBTQ+ travelers?
+Is New York safe for LGBTQ+ travelers?

 How much should I budget per day?